 Our previous article on ‘how cold should your commercial refrigerator be’ outlines the levels you require to successfully and safely store your food goods.
 Depending on the time of year and which type of fridge or freezer you are using, you may find that food can quickly become warm if it is not stored correctly.

 Stacking food in a regular fridge or freezer can mean that the temperature levels can fluctuate substantially.
 If you are constantly opening and closing the fridge door, this can also adjust the temperature.
 Suppose you are taking a generic fridge or freezer to a busy event.
-In that case, you may want to consider hiring a refrigerated trailer or refrigerated van, as they are built for high usage and the constant opening and closing of doors.
+In that case, you may want to consider hiring a refrigerated trailer as they are built for high usage and the constant opening and closing of doors.
 We have an in-depth article outlining the differences here.

 There are various ways in which you can defrost food safely.
 Once it is out of the freezer and the process of defrosting has begun, you should never put the food back in.
 This will allow harmful bacteria to settle.